wakiyamap/btcwallet/README.md

   2. An experimental gRPC server

-     The gRPC server uses a new API built for btcwallet, but the API is not stabilized and the server is feature gated behind a config option (`--experimentalrpclisten`).
+     The gRPC server uses a new API built for monawallet, but the API is not stabilized and the server is feature gated behind a config option (`--experimentalrpclisten`).
 If you don't mind applications breaking due to API changes, don't want to deal with issues of the legacy API, or need